AgnostiqHQ/covalent/README.md

 ### What is Covalent?

-Covalent is a Python library built for AI/ML engineers, developers, and researchers.
-It provides a straightforward approach to run compute jobs, like LLMs, generative AI, and scientific research, on various cloud platforms or on-prem clusters.
+Covalent is a Python library for AI/ML engineers, developers, and researchers.
+It provides a straightforward approach to running compute jobs, like LLMs, generative AI, and scientific research, on various cloud platforms or on-prem clusters.

 <details>
 <summary><i><b>Run Code Anywhere:</b> Execute Python functions in any cloud or on-prem cluster by changing just a single line of code.</i></summary>
 <br>

-Its as simple as swapping the decorator with our executor plugins.
+It is as simple as swapping the decorator with our executor plugins.
 Choose from [existing plugins](https://docs.covalent.xyz/docs/plugin) or [create custom ones](https://github.com/AgnostiqHQ/covalent-executor-template) for tailored interactions with any infrastructure.
 <div align="center"><img src="./doc/source/_static/executors_ship.png"  width="700"></div>
 </details>